triton-inference-server/server/docs/build.rst

 When the build completes the custom backend libraries can be found in trtis-custom-backends/install.

 A custom backend is not built-into the inference server.
-Instead if is built as a separate shared library that the inference server dynamically loads when the model repository contains a model that uses that custom backend.
+Instead it is built as a separate shared library that the inference server dynamically loads when the model repository contains a model that uses that custom backend.
 There are a couple of ways you can build your